briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-2/README.md

 1. Open the Logic App.
 2. Turn on the Microcontroller and start receiving the data payloads.
 They should start to appear in the Logic App Overview.
 Click on a successful run to open up the Run History.
 <img src="https://user-images.githubusercontent.com/53897474/168176976-ba205a44-ac71-410e-986f-b60d40b4ac6f.png" width="600">
 3. In the run history, you can inspect the details of the successful run.
 Scrolling down to **Parse JSON telemetry string** would show the received data payload from the sensor.
 <img src="https://user-images.githubusercontent.com/53897474/168177160-59bd1641-048d-48c1-b58c-a867749a9056.png" width="600">

 4. Navigate back to the Logic App Designer.

 # Configure the Logic App
 We will now configure the Logic App to execute your created Azure Function when a condition is met.
-For this tutorial, the condition is already set to **ButtonPress > 0**, signifying that the button has been pressed.
+For this tutorial, the condition is already set to **ButtonPress = 0**, signifying that the button has not been pressed.
 1. In the Logic App Designer, scroll down to **Condition** and click to open.
 2. On the **True** block, click **Add Action**.
 3. Search for **Azure Function** and add it to the workflow.
 Your created Azure Function should appear.